 What Is a Call-to-Action Button?

-A call-to-action (or CTA) is a link on a website that includes a command or invitation to take the next step.
-While it can be written as text, the more common way of designing the call-to-action is as a button.
+While a CTA can be written as text, the more common way of designing the call-to-action is as a button.

 The IKEA home page, for instance, includes both types of CTA design: